David Rose (bishop)

 David Shepherd Rose (March 10, 1913 – November 19, 1997) was an American prelate who served as the sixth Bishop of Southern Virginia between 1971 and 1978.

 Early life and education

-Rose was born on March 10, 1913, in Nashville, Tennessee, the son of Charles Solon Rose and Amy Payne, of Scottish ancestry whose paternal ancestors arrived in the United States in 1725.
+Rose was born on March 10, 1913, in Nashville, Tennessee, the son of Charles Solon Rose and Amy Payne.
+He could trace his ancestry to Rev. Robert Rose who emigrated from Scotland to the Virginia colony in 1725 and established churches in what became southwestern Virginia, as well as John Sevier (Tennessee's first governor) and James Robertson (one of the founders of Nashville).

+Rose attended Hume-Fogg High School before traveling to Sewanee for college.
 He graduated from Sewanee: The University of the South with a Bachelor of Arts in 1936.
 In 1938 he also graduated from the School of Theology of the same university with a Bachelor of Divinity.
 He married Frances Lewis Luce on January 6, 1947, and together had one son.
 In 1958 he spent some months studying at St Augustine's College, Canterbury.
 He was awarded a Doctor of Divinity from the Virginia Theological Seminary on October 13, 1959.

 Ordained ministry

 Rose was ordained deacon on April 10, 1938, by Bishop James M. Maxon of Tennessee, in Christ Church, Nashville, Tennessee.
 He then became assistant at the Cathedral of St Mary in Memphis, Tennessee, where he remained until his ordination to the priesthood in April 1939 by Bishop Maxon.
 Between 1939 and 1943 he served as associate rector of Christ Church in Pensacola, Florida and priest-in-charge of St John's Church in Warrington, Florida, St Mary's Church in Milton, Florida and St Andrews-by-the-Sea in Destin, Florida.
 During WWII he served as an army chaplain.
 In 1946 he became assistant to the Bishop of Florida, while in 1948 he became rector of the Church of the Good Shepherd in Corpus Christi, Texas.